-Best No-Fee High-Yield Savings Rates October 2024
+Best No-Fee High-Yield Savings Rates December 2024

 A no-fee high-yield savings account is a good option if you want a competitive rate for your cash with no strings attached.

 If you’re looking to find a great high-yield savings account, but want to avoid any pesky fees, you’re in luck.
-Many savings accounts let you avoid monthly fees while still earning a high rate of return, in some cases over 5%.
+Many savings accounts let you avoid monthly fees while still earning a high rate of return, in many cases over 4%.
 With a no-fee high-yield savings account, you’ll have the benefit of a high APY, but won’t have to cut into your earnings by offsetting any additional monthly fees.

 The best no-fee high-yield savings rates